Leadership Training Programs

 Leadership Training from Outside of the Region:

 American Management Association (AMA)- AMA offers leadership seminars throughout the country.
 These include general leadership/managment seminars and specific seminars such as "Developing Executive Leadership Skills" and "Critical Thinking."
-If you go to the link above, you can click on a link to specific program to see when it is being brought to the region.
+If you go to the link above, you can click on links to specific programs to see when they are being brought to the region.

 Most of the programs discussed above require fees to participate.
 Some employers may have professional development money set aside for these kinds of activities.